kronthto/laravel-oauth2-login/readme.md

 **Bear in mind that this only ensures that some user is logged in**, if you require further authorization checks those will still have to be implemented.
 This package stores the resource owner info as an Request-attribute to enable you to do so.

+This redirects unauthenticated users.
+If on some routes you only want to check whether a session by this package exists (for instance to display a login/logout button in your template) use `Kronthto\LaravelOAuth2Login\OnlyCheckOAuth`.
+It will also refresh tokens and pull up to date resource owner data, but never redirect.
+On failure it just doesn't set the Request attribute.

 ### `Auth` guard

 This is optional, as adding the middleware redirects the client anyways if not authenticated.
 If you want to utilize Policies however you will need to define a custom guard.
 A driver for it is provided by this package.